helsingborg-stad/helsingborg-io-sls-resources/README.md

 brew install openssl
 brew info openssl
 ```
+Either save the binary path for later or follow instructions to make openssl first in PATH before libressl.

 ### Create and import key in AWS
 First create the key storage space in AWS KMS.
+All commands below rely on session environment variables and should be executed in the same terminal window.
 Modify the REGION and KEY_ALIAS exports to fit your naming scheme and AWS region.
 ```
 export REGION=eu-north-1